 The development team of Musix GNU+Linux is proud to present version 3.0.1 Stable.
 This is a bugfix release related to installation fail due to lack of grub package.
 Also, now the ISO image is isohybrid, ie support boot from USB or DVD media.

 For this version of the installable Live DVD/USB Stable we added some video editors like kdenlive 0.9.6, avidemux and cinelerra, added french and serbian language support, openoffice, solved some minor KDE desktop bugs… Musix 3.0 boots by default in LXDE, but you can choose the tailored KDE and IceWM desktops or the original fluxbox and openbox; os-probe was installed to detect other systems during HD installation.
-The Kernel 3.4.14-gnu-RT23 is 100% free as well as all software in Musix and operates in real time for audio and music production.
+The Kernel 3.4.14-gnu-RT23 is compiled from linux-libre kernel source and deblobed to be 100% free as well as all software in Musix and operates in real time for audio and music production.
 For a full list of installed software, please see: package_list3.0.1stable.txt

 Special mention to the developers Ariel Errera, Carlos Sanchiavedraz, Gilberto Borges, Daniel Vidal, Javier Llorente, Pablo Sastre, Pablo Lozano, Jose Vazquez Viader, Suso Comesaña, Mariano Ibaldi, Claudio Caldas, Martin Carr and Jacobo Najera (sorry if forget someone) to have accompanied the project during this 2013 and 2014 even with wide swings and the low availability of free time.